Here’s a question for you….

 Here are my blood test results.

 People are used to dealing with “regular” doctors, and don’t know how to give their symptoms to a homeopath.
-We have no single remedy for “headache”, or “cold” or any other diagnosis.
-We can only come up with a remedy after hearing the WHOLE case as uniquely experienced by you and only you!
-If you tell a homeopath you’re sick, the result will be A Flurry of Questions; and here they are now:
+We have no single remedy for “headache”, or “flu” or any other diagnosis.
+We can only come up with a remedy after taking a complete case; that’s what the questionnaire below allows us to do!
+If you tell a homeopath you’re sick or have pain, the result will be A Flurry of Questions; and here they are now:

 Male or Female:

-1. Describe the complaint or complaints in your own words; in other words, tell what happened, in as much detail as you can, including whether the complaint came on suddenly or gradually.
+1. Describe the complaint or complaints in your own words; in other words, tell what happened or is happening, in as much detail as you can, including whether the complaint came on suddenly or gradually.

-3. Sensation–describe the pain or other sensation you have.
-Does it extend anywhere, does it shoot anywhere?
-For instance, “It feels like there’s a crumb in my throat, I’m constantly trying to swallow.
-The pain shoots to my left ear.”
+3. Sensation–describe the pain, the sensation you have.
+Does it extend anywhere, shoot or radiate?
+For example, “It feels like there’s a crumb in my throat, I’m constantly trying to swallow.
+A sharp pain shoots to my left ear when I swallow.”

-4. Appearance– anything remarkable?
-Red skin, droopy eyes, bruising, etc.?
+4. Appearance– anything remarkable about how you look?
+Red skin, droopy eyes, bruises, etc.?

 5. Location–where on the body is your complaint located?